There are Four Stages of Statistical Skill and in this article we will introduce you to the topics and some resources to hone the first stage.

 Now you need to be able to get your software to do all the data preparation, graphs, tables, descriptives, and statistical tests.
 Start with one software at this stage and learn its defaults, ways of working with data, and vocabulary.

-I’ve listed below software resources for Stage 1.
-You can also click on each software logo to get a more comprehensive list of resources for that software.
+I’ve listed below a few software resources to get you started.
+Click on each software logo to get a more comprehensive list of resources for that software.